THE GREAT IMMENSITY /

 The play recieved its world premiere production at Kansas City Repertory Theatre February 18 through March 17, 2012.

-The New York premiere will be produced by the Public Theatre, as part of their Public Lab Series, from April 11-May 1.
+The New York premiere was produced by the Public Theatre, as part of their Public Lab Series, from April 11-May 1.

 Kansas City Reviews